ttengwang/Caption-Anything/README.md

 <br>

 ### :rocket: Updates
-* 2023/05/05: We release our technical report, See [Caption Anything: Interactive Image Description with Diverse Multimodal Controls](https://arxiv.org/abs/2305.02677) for details.
 * 2023/04/30: support caption everything in a paragraph
 * 2023/04/25: We are delighted to introduce [Track-Anything](https://github.com/gaomingqi/Track-Anything), an inventive project from our lab that offers a versatile and user-friendly solution for video object tracking and segmentation.
 * 2023/04/23: support langchain + VQA, better chatbox performance